zsparal/api-documentation/source/reference/v2/refunds-api/create-order-refund.rst

       amount cannot be determined automatically.
 The error will contain the ``extra.minimumAmount`` and ``extra.maximumAmount`` properties that allow you pick the right amount.

+      .. parameter:: currency
+         :type: string
+         :condition: required

+         An `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ currency code.
+The currency must be the same as the corresponding payment.

+      .. parameter:: value
+         :type: string
+         :condition: required

+         A string containing the exact amount you want to refund in the given currency.
+Make sure to send the right amount of decimals.
+Non-string values are not accepted.

 .. parameter:: description
    :type: string
    :condition: optional